sagaquisces/hair-salon/README.md

   * Allows user to update details for stylist and clients.
   * Allows user to delete clients
   * Allows user to delete stylists and reassign clients.

+## Instructions for setup
+If you want to setup the database structure only, do the following in psql:
   ```
     /* In PSQL */
     CREATE DATABASE hair_salon;